-- Training the handling of a car (e.g., changing gears, arranging Education of accompanying persons. the seat, adjusting rear-view mirrors, reacting when the car stalls, - Novice drivers may also be taught how their driving style has an Building a routine: put on seatbelt, adjusting mirrors, activate impact on their emissions (e.g., timing of gear changes, etc.). - Driving through difficult situations with subsequent discussions, and self-reflection exercises.
-This could be especially useful to address emotions while driving or discussing how to make - Driving under special weather conditions (e.g., fog, snow, heavy rain, etc.) or at night. - Package to repeat situations alone so often as a candidate may require (e.g., driving in a multiple lane motorway, merge onto motorway, roundabouts, etc.). - Situations that rarely happen (e.g., emergency area/ country, etc.) and manoeuvres that could be potentially dangerous. - Practice situations that need to be worked through psychologically (e.g., overcome phobias, fears, etc.). - Learning about how ADAS work.
+- Training the handling of a car (e.g., changing gears, arranging Education of accompanying persons. the seat, adjusting rear-view mirrors, reacting when the car stalls, etc.). - Novice drivers may also be taught how their driving style has an Building a routine: put on seatbelt, adjusting mirrors, activate impact on their emissions (e.g., timing of gear changes, etc.). windscreen wiper, etc. - Driving through difficult situations with subsequent discussions, · Updated testing rules will consider the transition to zeroand self-reflection exercises.
+This could be especially useful emission vehicles.
+They will, for example, assess the knowledge to address emotions while driving or discussing how to make and skills linked to advanced driving assistance systems and decisions in traffic. other automated technologies. - Training of professional drivers who may have to drive in extreme Driving under special weather conditions (e.g., fog, snow, heavy rain, etc.) or at night. conditions and should be especially aware of their responsibility regarding the security of the public (e.g., policemen, ambulance Package to repeat situations alone so often as a candidate may drivers, taxi drivers, bus and lorry drivers, etc.).
+The use of simulators could help to train these types of drivers to train require (e.g., driving in a multiple lane motorway, merge onto motorway, roundabouts, etc.). defensive and preventive driving without risks and in a repetitive manner, acquiring natural reflexes for handling the vehicles in Situations that rarely happen (e.g., emergency area/ country, etc.) conditions that very rarely arise in real life, and that are very and manoeuvres that could be potentially dangerous. difficult, or even impossible to train.

+- Training experienced drivers who may have committed offenses Practice situations that need to be worked through psychologically (e.g., overcome phobias, fears, etc.). or may need refreshment courses. - Learning about how ADAS work.
 In addition, a driving simulator can be set to manual pr automatic as needed.